 From falconry fun to penguin encounters and owl evenings, it’s fair to say we’ve got a bit of a soft spot for experiences of the feathered kind around here.
 With so many British birds of prey roaming our skies, we’re a nation that loves watching our birds.

-And we’re not the only ones – while the internet as a whole seems to have a fascination with owls, it turns out that a lot of our best loved fictional characters and famous sidekicks have been birds.
+And we’re not the only ones – while the internet as a whole seems to have a fascination with owls, it turns out that a lot of our best-loved fictional characters and famous sidekicks have been birds.
 Birds even have their own day.
-It’s no surprise that so many people want to get up close to these animals in person.
+It’s no surprise that so many people want to get up close to these animals in person, be they famous birds or not.

 So whether you’re watching children’s TV or a box office smash, here are some of our favourite famous feathered friends from over the years…